Record Book Entry Procedure and Requirements

 - On any antlered big game species (for which the inside spread measurement is part of the final score), the skull plate must be completely intact and unaltered (i.e., the skull plate can not be split, either intentionally or otherwise)

-- No repairs or alterations to the antlers or horns are acceptable.
+- Repairs or alterations to the antlers or horns are acceptable on a case by case basis only (See P&Y Policies).

 - If it meets the entry requirements, then the bowhunter (typically with the assistance of the measurer) completes and submits the necessary paperwork to the Club.